naturaone/paramita/README.md

 ## Overview

-This Paramita repository is responsible for realizing Tusita, and contains the guidelines for realization.
+This repository is responsible for realizing Tusita, and contains the guidelines for realization.
 All realization shall be based on this.